Japanese Buddhism is more than religion—it shaped how people lived, learned, governed, and understood life.

 Enryakuji Temple on Mt.Hiei, World Heritage_比叡山延暦寺,世界遺産

-Kennyo (1543-1592, 顕如), The 11th head priest of the Jodo Shinshu Sect, and his two sons battled Oda Nobunaga for a decade at Osaka Honganji Temple.
+Kennyo (1543-1592, 顕如), the 11th head priest of the Jodo Shinshu Sect, and his two sons battled Oda Nobunaga for a decade at Osaka Honganji Temple.
 This divided the sect into two entities: East Honganji, under the leadership of Kyonyo (1558-1614, 教如), and West Honganji, led by Junnyo (1577-1631,准如).
-These two temples are situated close today in the city of Kyoto.
+These two temples are situated close together in the city of Kyoto.

-Negoroji Temple in Wakayama rose to power with monks and followers.
+Negoroji Temple in Wakayama gained prominence with its monks and followers.
 Their gunmen, who mastered gunnery after its introduction via Tanegashima, took a pivotal role during the Warring States Period but fell to Toyotomi Hideyoshi's overwhelming army.

 Two eminent Buddhist priests, Tenkai and Suden, supported Tokugawa Ieyasu's transition from military to civilian rule, making the 260-year Pax Tokugawana possible.
 One of the important measures was the avoidance of political intervention by Buddhist temples.